 Within SAP you can view the date and amount of budget adjustments in the BCS Plan Line Items Report.

-A budget transfer increases or decreases the budget available to spend in the current year.
+A budget transfer increases or decreases the budget available to spend.
 It provides funding to a specific area or for a specific purpose.

 A debit decreases the budget available.
 A credit increases the budget available.